-Ellen Lloyd - AncientPages.com - Known for her astronomical knowledge, Lady of the Stars, goddess Seshat played a very important role in the construction of sacred Egyptian buildings.
-She assisted the pharaoh in the Stretching of the Cord ritual in order to align the sacred monuments to the stars.
+Ellen Lloyd - AncientPages.com - Known for her astronomical knowledge, Lady of the Stars, goddess Seshat played a vital role in the construction of sacred Egyptian buildings.
+She assisted the pharaoh in the Stretching of the Cord ritual to align the sacred monuments to the stars.

 Why Was The Sacred Stretching Of The Cord Ceremony Performed?

 The mysterious Stretching of the Cord ritual dates to very ancient times.
 It was performed by ancient Egyptian priests long before Imhotep built the Sakkara pyramid.

-Imhotep who was well-known for his intelligence and wisdom.
+Imhotep was well-known for his intelligence and wisdom.
 Imhotep, or “he who comes in peace,” was an ancient Egyptian genius and the great architect of the world’s first known monumental stone building, the Step Pyramid at Sakkara.

-One possibility is that Imhotep was a member of the mysterious Shemsu Hor, who followers of Horus.
+One possibility is that Imhotep was a member of the mysterious Shemsu Hor, who were followers of Horus.
 The Shemsu Hor were semi-divine kings in predynastic Egypt.
 According to sacred ancient Egyptian texts, the Shemsu hor were present in Egypt during the Golden Ages of the original divine kings, and they remained there long after these kings ascended back the stars.

 The Shemsu Hor inherited sacred knowledge of the pyramids, the Sphinx, and the surrounding energy fields.

 In ancient Egypt, the orientation of the buildings was of great importance because the Pharaoh received his power from the Northern Stars.

 The stretching of the cord ceremony in the temple of Karnak.
 Credit: Lothar Derstroff - CC BY-SA 3.0

 The Pharaoh conducted the sacred ceremony, Stretching of the Cord, to orient the temples and tombs before building them.

 Together with Goddess Seshat, the Pharaoh stood with a hammer in one hand and a pole in the other.
-Seshat who was holding the same objects in her hands then pulled a cord that was wrapped between their respective poles.
+Seshat holding the same objects in her hands then pulled a cord wrapped between their respective poles.